 Keep in mind that a backlink is worth 1000X that of a tweet.

-But if you're new, the value you get back from a retweet is greater than the value you're giving up with a backlink.
+But if you’re a new blogger with zero domain authority, the value you get back from a retweet is greater than the value you’re giving up with a backlink.

 8. Use Twitter cards for your blog posts